 Flowsheet

 A simplified flowsheet of how EpiData Analysis is working is shown on the next page.
-Blue parts are optional, black parts are in memory and red parts save permanently to disk.
-Note that the programme always works with a copy of data.
-Your data on the disk are not changed unless you as a user instruct the programme to do so.
-Note also that the commands issued are saved when you exit.
+Blue parts are optional, black parts are in memory and red parts save data permanently to disk.
+Note that Analysis always works with a copy of data.
+Your data on the disk are not changed unless you tell Analysis to do so.
+Note also that the command history file is saved when you quit Analysis.

 Flowsheet of working with EpiData Analysis

-A. Start EpiData from either the programme group where you installed the programme or an icon on Your desktop.

-B. First time you run EpiData Analysis You may want to change some defaults or font sizes.
-Look in the main menu under “Edit” .

-If you want to change these permanently then start instead the "preferences", which will open the editor.
-Here you may either add history or insert all possible set options.

-C. You may then run (see editor menu) the sets defined or save and restart the software.

-Further introduction

-Try the programme as it is and experience how you can soon get into more commands or features.
-If you press F1 an overview of help files is shown and if you press find (Ctrl+F) you can soon see how to get further explanations.

-Support

-Sources for support:

-1. Read the help files (press F1)

-2. Unfortunately we do not have resources for support of questions in general.
-Refer these to the EpiData-list at http://lists.umanitoba.ca/mailman/listinfo/epidata-list
+Improving Analysis

-If you find errors or bugs when using the program or have suggestions for improvement please discuss these on the EpiData-list.
+If you find errors or bugs when using the program or have suggestions for improvement, please discuss these on the EpiData-list.

 Suggested citation of EpiData Analysis program: